alexciru/mlops-finalProject/reports/README.md

 >
 > Answer:

 During the development of the project, we come across many bugs and problems.
 One of the biggest issues was using the chosen model (MobileNetV3) for the recognition of our dataset.
 Our dataset GTRSB is not included in the PyTorch framework so it is not possible to download it just using the data loader.
 Once we downloaded this dataset from a different source we had to create our own script that loaded and created training files in the correct shape and format.
 Because of that, we had to adjust the model’s structure, training and prediction process.
 It took us a long time to identify mistakes we had made in the data preparation process and later a mistake with updating the weights of the pre-trained model.
+We faced a lot of issues during the deployment into the cloud phase of the project.
+We were verily quickly able to generate and deploy the model locally using PyTorch sever.
+However, we were struggling to send requests to it once it has been deployed.
+We had the same issue when using Google Cloud functions for model deployment into the cloud.
+While using Google cloud functions for model deployment we had issues with library dependencies which we managed to solve.
+However, we faced the issue that a function could not be deployed because of a memory shortage.

 ### Question 27